-- Training is not delivered in a classroom, but is Off Campus without face to face class teacher/trainer time.
-We utilise alternative delivery methods such as On Line and workbooks.
-Off Campus students are provided with phone and email support from tutors.
-These courses are delivered through our Flexible Delivery Unit
+Off-campus - Training is not delivered in a classroom, but is off-campus without face to face class teacher/trainer time.
+We utilise alternative delivery methods such as online and workbooks.
+Off-campus students are provided with phone and email support from tutors.

-Please note that some courses may require full time class attendance.
+Please note: some courses may require full time class attendance.

 Recognition of Prior Learning (RPL)

 Many people gain significant skills and knowledge through study and workplace, voluntary and life experience.
 You may have qualifications, knowledge or skills which can be matched to complete units in the course you want to study.
 Recognition of prior learning is a process that gathers formal evidence of those skills and knowledge, and matches them to nationally-recognised units of competency.
 Learn more about the program here

 Through Recognition of Prior Learning, Bendigo TAFE can award you complete units towards a qualification or a complete qualification without further study.

 using the Recognition of Prior Learning (RPL) enquiry type to make an appointment to talk with one of the Flexible Delivery staff members.

 Can I apply for a credit for existing study or qualifications?

 If you already hold a unit which is the same as, or sufficiently similar to the one you need for your chosen course, Bendigo TAFE may transfer your credit in that unit.
 You must be able to provide evidence that you have successfully completed any units of study and you must identify any potential credit transfers prior to enrolment.
 If it is a significant length of time since you completed the units, you may be required to undertake gap training.
 This will be discussed with you during selection or enrolment.